Contiki review: A tour company for travelers ages to 18 to 35

 Contiki calls its guides Trip Managers rather than tour guides.
 In Europe, the average age of Trip Managers is 26 years old, putting them squarely in the demographic they serve.

 Contiki recruits Trip Managers who are calm and effective problem solvers and skilled communicators who love sharing adventures with other travelers.
-The company has an extensive training program that teaches both logistics and education about the destinations they lead groups to.
+The company has an extensive training program that teaches both logistics and education about the destinations where they lead groups.
 Trip Managers in Europe take a 58-day immersive training trip across the continent that includes classroom training and on-the-road learning.

 Young people at ruins in Sicily on a Contiki tour